k-azv/man-machine/README.md

 Man-Machine is a command-line tool that uses LLM to help users read documentation for command-line programs easily.

 ## Features

 - Let LLM read command manuals for you.
+- Let LLM generate commands according to your needs.

 ## Installation